 (4) Subregulation (3) does not apply to the making of a regulation that amends these regulations in order to ensure that these regulations conform with, or obtain the benefit of, a law of the State or Commonwealth governing, regulating or affecting the operation or maintenance of superannuation, pension or like funds.

 [Regulation 48 amended in Gazette 22 Dec 1998 p.
-6852-3.]
+6852-3; 31 Oct 2012 p.
+5249.]

 Schedule 1 — Defined benefit: death or total and permanent disablement